vanderhoornm/android-MythTV-Leanfront/README.md

 In mythbackend V32 and later, the web server has been rewritten and there is a new status port.
 The old status port still works but does not support the latest features, like "Last Play Position".
 To use the latest features, change your port number in settings to 6744.
 If you have any problems with this please open a ticket.

-This is a temporary change, in a later version the port will change back to 6544, with the new features, and port 6744 will no longer be used.
+This is a temporary change, in V34 the port changes back to 6544, with the new features.
+Port 6744 is still supported in V34 and is an alternative port for the same code as port 6544.
+At some point, 6744 may be disabled.
 You will then have to change your settings back to port 6544.

 ### Screen saver and idle shutdown